datamould/datamould.github.io/_posts/2020-03-01-step-by-step-guide-pylint-pycharm-integration.md

 Keep this config file in your project root folder and run Pylint.
 *  Now Pylint would not check for these two problems.

 Congratulations!!
-Now you are ready to write some powerful applicatons!!
+Now you are ready to write some powerful applications!!

 Reference: